Due to the high numbers of welfare fraud and abuse - this is a few things that could improve the system.

 32. Welfare should be treated as Child support if person or persons become gainfully employed then the money shall be reimburse to the state but shall not be reimbursed so that it will put them back on the welfare.
 Any person not on or who did not receive welfare shall be required to reimburse the amount owed and if child support was paid it shall be credited to such amount owed.

 33. Any person that collects welfare shall be a U.S. citizen.
 If they are not a citizen then they are not eligible to receive welfare.
-34. The state shall provide no-cost birth control for any person on welfare.

 35. Inspections by welfare department are a must in order to control the abuse of the welfare system.
 All workers shall be trained in the guidelines for welfare and shall be a U.S. citizen.
 This position should be filled by only the highest qualified workers and shall be held accountable.